archiips/NeuroVerse/Frontend/neuro-frontend-main/NEUROVIS_README.md

-# NeuroData - Neuroscience Data Visualization Platform
+# NeuroVerse - Neuroscience Data Visualization Platform

 ## Current Implementation - Landing Page

-This is the current implementation of the NeuroData landing page built with React, Vite, and TailwindCSS.
+This is the current implementation of the NeuroVerse landing page built with React, Vite, and TailwindCSS.

 ### ✅ What's Implemented